elishkaflint/loofah-tooling/README.md

 ## Running Loofah

-### Seeding Loofah dummy data
+### Seeding Loofah data

-We have a loofah-db-init project which seeds our mongo db with a set of skills.
-Because our repos are currently public, we don't keep the data on Github and you will need to add it to your local project.

-Please follow the "get started" instructions in the loofah-db-init project before trying to run all microservices.
+Loofah data is stored in markdown files in loofah-data.
+Note that this is a private repository.

+When running up Loofah using the runLoofah.sh script, loofah-tooling converts the files in loofah-data into json, copies the json files into loofah-db-init, which seeds the data in our MongoDB when we run all the services via docker-compose.

+Responsibilities have been kept in different repos so that we can pick the bits we need when moving over to AWS.

 ### Running all microservices